Dr Philip Coleman B.A. (NUI), M.A. (Dub), M.Phil. (Dub), Ph.D. (Dub), F.T.C.D

 I have served on the editorial board of Metre magazine and I was executive editor of the official journal of the Irish Association for American Studies, (IJASonline), for its first two issues.
 I have also served on the Board of the Irish Association for American Studies, the Committee for Literatures in English of the Royal Irish Academy, and Literature Ireland (formerly the Ireland Literature Exchange).
 I am a committee member of the European Network for Short Fiction Research (ENSFR), a member of the Irish Fulbright Alumni Association and a Fellow of the Irish Centre for Poetry Studies.
 I occasionally review books of poetry for journals and magazines including Poetry Ireland Review, the Dublin Review of Books, and the Edinburgh Review.

 I welcome the opportunity to supervise postgraduate research projects across the fields of modern and contemporary Anglophone poetry and fiction.
-Students working under my supervision have recently completed PhDs on David Foster Wallace, Raymond Carver, Roberto Bolaño, Delmore Schwartz, representations of animality in American poetry, Ted Hughes’ engagements with American literature, the short fiction of Ray Bradbury and Kurt Vonnegut, the poetics of e.e. cummings and Mina Loy, and Asian-American poetry.
+Students working under my supervision have completed PhDs on a variety of topics, including the Black Mountain poets, David Foster Wallace, Raymond Carver, Roberto Bolaño, Delmore Schwartz, representations of animality in American poetry, Ted Hughes’ engagements with American literature, the short fiction of Ray Bradbury and Kurt Vonnegut, the poetics of e.e. cummings and Mina Loy, Asian-American poetry and Canadian short fiction.
 I welcome inquiries from students interested in doing doctoral research in these and related fields.

-I contribute lectures and seminars to a number of undergraduate and postgraduate modules offered by the School of English, and I also contribute a seminar on Dante and modern American poetry to the MPhils in Comparative Literature/Translation Studies.
-In Hilary Term 2017 I will teach a Sophister option on BLAST and coordinate the Senior Freshman module ‘Introduction to Modernism’.
+I contribute lectures and seminars to a number of undergraduate and postgraduate modules offered by the School of English.
+In 2017-18 I will teach Sophister options on BLAST and US American short fiction, and I will also coordinate the Senior Freshman module ‘Introduction to Modernism’.
+On the MPhil in Literatures of the Americas programme I teach a module on New England literary culture from the seventeenth century to the present.

 Dr Philip Coleman